KayleeDavisGitHub/Machine-Learning-py/README.md

 # Machine Learning in Python
-My hope with this repository is to upload progress on neural network training in Python.
+My hope with this repository is to upload progress on neural network training and other machine learning training in Python.

-Classification data has been included here, provided by UC Irvine: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/
+Classification data has been included here, provided by UC Irvine:

+https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/

 Python code is using the latest version of Python (3.6 on 10/13/2017) via Anaconda (Spyder):